Need more time & less stress in your life?

 - Blouses, for example, can be sorted first by sleeve length and then by shade.
 By keeping like with like, options for a given outfit are clear at a glance.

-- Your closet will look neater if you use just one type of hanger—wood, wire, or plastic.
+- Your closet will look neater if you use just one type of hanger—wood, metal, or plastic.
+I love the velvet slimline hangers.

 - A low rod holds tops and skirts; an eye-level pole, dresses; and a high bar, shirts and suits.
 A high shelf works fine for out-of-season shoes and sweaters.